Kathamii/TINF15B4MCJI/docs/Software_Requirements_Specification.md

 #### Spring Framework

-The Spring MVC architecture has to be used.
+The Spring MVC with Spring Boot architecture has to be used.

+#### Vaadin

+Vaadin is a java web framework used for beautiful UI

 ### On-line User Documentation and Help System Requirements